Was writing the compiler in Python a good idea?

 Newton is still under development.
 The above points are aspirational.

-How does one add immutability to a language without starting a cultural revolution, when the established idioms center on imperative for loops?
 I have been mulling over this question and think I found a good answer.

 It turns out that pattern matching on Python-style tuples requires existential types.
 This is the second time I encounter them, so I figured it is a good opportunity to show how they arise in practise.